 The Scheme's trustees are responsible for the other information.
-The other information comprises the information included in the document titled "Witbank Coalfields Medical Aid Scheme Annual financial statements for the year ended 31 December 2020".
+The other information comprises the information included in the document titled "Witbank Coalfields Medical Aid Scheme Annual Report 2021."
 The other information does not include the financial statements and our auditor's report thereon.